 Our experience

 Some of our latest projects are listed below.
 We love working on academic manuscripts with Indigenous authors and content, memoirs, and creative literary manuscripts.
-For a fuller list, go to our Editing Experience page.
+Go to our Editing Experience page for a sense of the titles we’ve worked on.